End-to-End Ceramic Additive Manufacturing Expertise

 Zirconia Toughened Alumina (ZTA)

-ZTA is a mixed ceramic where an amount of zirconia is added to alumina.
-Thisresults in a significant increase in strength and toughness.
+ZTA is a composite ceramic in which zirconia is added to alumina.
+This significantly increases strength and fracture toughness.